martinktay/retail-promo-uplift-dashboard/README.md

 ## 🏢 Business Context

 ### The Challenge
-Retail companies face increasing pressure to optimize marketing spend while maintaining customer engagement.
+Retail companies face increasing pressure to optimise marketing spend whilst maintaining customer engagement.
 Traditional A/B testing approaches often fail to capture the true causal impact of promotional campaigns, leading to:
 - Suboptimal budget allocation
 - Missed opportunities with high-value customer segments
 - Inefficient channel mix strategies
 - Lack of actionable insights for marketing teams

 ### The Solution
-This dashboard implements **causal uplift modeling** to measure the true incremental impact of promotional campaigns, enabling:
+This dashboard implements **causal uplift modelling** to measure the true incremental impact of promotional campaigns, enabling:
 - **Precision targeting** of customer segments with highest uplift potential
-- **Channel optimization** based on segment-specific performance
+- **Channel optimisation** based on segment-specific performance
 - **Budget allocation** informed by causal impact rather than correlation
 - **Actionable recommendations** for marketing strategy refinement